-The term of protection of trademarks shall be 10 years from the date of registration.
-Upon expiry the term of protection may be indefinitely renewed and each period of renewal will be for 10 years.
+The term of protection of trademarks shall be ten years from the date of filing application for registration.
+Upon expiry the term of protection may be indefinitely renewed and each period of renewal will be for ten years.

-In order to maintain the term of protection the owner of the trademark shall pay fees every 10 years in advance.
+In order to maintain the term of protection the owner of the trademark shall pay fees and service charges every ten years in advance.

-Article 52.
+Article 52 (revised).
 Term of Protection of Layout-designs of Integrated Circuits

-The term of protection of layout-designs of integrated circuits shall be 12 years from the date of filing the application for registration.
+The term of protection of layout-designs of integrated circuits shall be twelve years from the date of filing the application for registration.

-In order to maintain the term of protection the layout-design of integrated circuit owner shall pay annual fees in advance.
+In order to maintain the term of protection the layout-design of integrated circuit owner shall pay annual fees and service charges in advance.

-Article 53.
-Term of Protection of Geographical indications

-The term of protection of geographical indications is unlimited and commences from the date of receipt of the registration certificate and payment of a one-time fee.
+Article 53 (revised).
+Term of Protection of Geographical indications from the date of receipt of the registration certificate and payment of a one-time fee and service charge.